Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 * PCC (Process Count), used to count processes
 * APC (Application Health), used to see the health of an application
 * FRT (Front End Health), which measures the health of the front end of your APP
-* SYN, used to assess the health of a Syntethic monitor
+* SYN, used to assess the health of a Synthetic monitor

-There are three diferent colors, for a Touchpoint state (on the left of the Touchpoint name), and they are;
+There are three different colors, for a Touchpoint state (on the left of the Touchpoint name), and they are;

 * Green, the Touchpoint is healthy
 * Gray, the Touchpoint needs attention